Peterborough, University Centre

 Address: A stone's throw from Peterborough's city centre offering good access to Queensgate shopping centre, bars, cafés, restaurants and the bus and train station for transport.
 Situated adjacent to Peterborough Regional College on the Park Crescent site in close proximity to the Thomas Deacon Academy, it creates a new education quarter in the city.

-Ambience: Set in acres of green open space, so it is relaxing and free of hustle and bustle yet only 10-15 minutes walk away from the city centre.
+Ambience: Set in acres of green open space, it is relaxing and free of hustle and bustle yet only 10 to 15 minutes walk away from the city centre.

-Vital statistics: UCP currently has around 450 students on over 30 different degree-level programmes, including archaeology, business, construction, criminology, engineering, journalism, marketing, media, sociology, and computing.
+Vital statistics: UCP currently has around 650 students on over 30 different degree-level programmes, including archaeology, business, construction, criminology, engineering, English literature, journalism, marketing, media, sociology, and computing.
 New degree programmes include performing arts BA (Hons), bioscience BSc (Hons) and bioscience FdSc.

 Teaching: A dedicated team of staff are on hand to encourage and support students throughout their studies.
 UCP assures excellent teaching, individual attention and outstanding resources.

 Any accommodation?
 Yes.
 Taverners Hall, set on two sites, opened in September 2011.
 Rents range between £83 to £107.50 per week, and includes free Wi-Fi, en-suite rooms and laundry facilities.

 Cheap to live there?
 It varies.
 House shares are available for around £65 to £85 per week per person.
 Rents for one-bedroom apartments are more.

 Transport links: There are good bus services, which pass by both of the college entrances.
 By road, UCP can be found just off the city's main ring road (A47) which provides links to local areas and the A1 motorway.
 Peterborough's train station is only a 10 to 15 minute walk from the college.
 They also offer free parking to all students and lockable bike sheds.